 The bigger point that I think should come across loudly is that crypto is here to stay.
 The extreme bearish narrative that it's all puffery and will go to zero is just as delusional as some of the outsized profit claims made by less savory characters in the space.
 (The stock market and every other corner of conventional finance have such miscreants as well, by the way.)

 As in many things, the truth probably lies somewhere inbetween.
 Crypto could go down from here, yes, but not to zero.
 There is clearly some value there that will be significant for the longer term, probably a dollar figure that at least starts with a b, if not a t.
 In such an environment, fortunes will continue to be made and more businesses of significant scale, like Coinbase, will be built in the decades to come.

 A few other numbers to put the big picture in perspective.
 All factoids here based on CoinMarketcap.com data unless otherwise noted:

 That's it for now.
 Thanks for spending some time with the newsletter today!
+A full revision history of it, including earlier drafts, is available here if you're interested.
 If you'd like to get updates like this in your inbox every Sunday, please join our email list here.

 — Peter A. McKay